James A. Bell

 James Aaron Bell (born June 4, 1948) is a retired American executive of The Boeing Company.

 Bell is a retired president, executive vice president and chief financial officer of The Boeing Company.
-He served as interim president and chief executive officer of the Boeing Company on March, 2005, following the resignation of Harry Stonecipher.
+He served as interim president and chief executive officer of the Boeing Company in March 2005, following the resignation of Harry Stonecipher.
 He returned to his singular role as Boeing's CFO on June 30, 2005, following the appointment of Jim McNerney as the new president, chairman, and chief executive officer of the Boeing Company.
 He was appointed corporate president in June 2008.

+Bell served on the board of directors of Apple Inc. from 2015 until 2024.

 Early life

 On June 4, 1948, Bell was born in Los Angeles, California.
 Bell was the youngest of four children.
 Bell's mother Mamie was a former Los Angeles County government clerk.
 His father died in 2003.

 Education

 In 1971, Bell earned his bachelor's degree in accounting from California State University, Los Angeles.

 A partial scholarship helped pay for his first year of college, but he had to earn enough to pay his way through the remainder of school.